julianstefinovic/Typhoon-Intensity-Net/README.md

 ---

 This project provides some methods for loading, visualising, and analyzing typhoon imagery and metadata from the **Australian portion of the [Digital Typhoon Dataset](https://agora.ex.nii.ac.jp/digital-typhoon/dataset/)**.
-It enables detailed exploration of typhoon evolution through satellite imagery, trajectory tracking with intensity visualization, and probabilistic mapping of global typhoon occurrence regions.
+It enables detailed exploration of typhoon evolution through satellite imagery, trajectory tracking with intensity visualisation, and probabilistic mapping of global typhoon occurrence regions.

 ---